PANmedia/raptor-editor-rails/README.md

 2. Hack,
 3. Create a Pull Request.

+Please do not bump the version number.
+This will be done by the maintainers when a release is ready.

 ### Getting the latest version of Raptor Editor

 1. Find the latest version number from the latest release's tag name at